 Said another way, no PBI within the top two or three Sprints should take more than 10% of the total PBI effort for that Sprint, and keeping them below 5% of the total effort is even better.
-Even if emergent requirements cause the estimate to double during the Sprint, the team can still deliver the PBI.
+Even if emergent requirements cause the estimate to double during the Sprint, the team can still complete and deliver many PBIs.

 ✥ ✥ ✥